 Talk with People Important to You

-People close to you will want to know general information about your study abroad process as well as information that is specific your selected program such as housing, the host city, the local culture, and the courses you plan to take.
-Talk with them about how you are preparing for your study abroad experience.
+People close to you will want to know general information about your study abroad process as well as information that is specific to your selected program such as the housing, host city, local culture, and courses you plan to take.
+Talk with your loved ones about how you are preparing for your study abroad experience.
 Here are some examples:

 - Share what you learn during pre-departure orientation about safety and security

-- Fill them in on what you find out during advising appointments about applications and deadlines
+- Fill them in on what you learn during advising appointments about applications and deadlines

-- Ask them to quiz you on facts about your host country so that you can test the knowledge you are gaining from independent research and readings
+- Ask them to quiz you on facts about your host country to test knowledge you are gaining from independent research and readings